 The following steps are a guide to help you through the new construction process within our fire district boundaries.

-- Prior to any building plans being submitted, The Fire Prevention Bureau recommends a Preliminary Plan Review.
+Prior to any building plans being submitted for approval, The Fire Prevention Bureau recommends submitting your plan to the fire department for a Preliminary Plan Review.
 This review will identify any issues with the site plan such as top of slope and sideyard set backs, hydrant location, access, hosepull, or any other unique issues that may be involved with the proposed project.
+The Fire Prevention Bureau is available to meet with you after the plan review is completed to go over any questions you may have regarding your project.
 This type of plan review does include a fee but we feel that it is worth the expense to the homeowner to identify any issues before the project gets started rather than risk having the project delayed by items that could have been avoided.

 - Plan Submittal: Two sets of building plans are required to be submitted to the County of San Diego for review.
 Once the building plans pass the County review then the two sets of plans are submitted to Rancho Santa Fe Fire Protection District for review.